 We use Insight to assess and track all pupil progress.
-For children not yet accessing the National Curriculum, we use the Pre-Key Stage Standards.
+For children not yet accessing the National Curriculum, we use the Engagement Model.

 We meet termly with parents of children with SEND to hold review meetings and more often, informally, as required.
-This may be a quick chat on the playground, or a message by telephone.
+This may be a quick chat on the playground, or a message by telephone or Seesaw.